 - It’s an all-around versatile gray paint color for the home.

 Quite frankly, I think Worldly Gray is a fantastic gray paint color.
-It’s gray, it’s neutral and it gorgeous.
+It’s gray, it’s neutral and it is gorgeous.
 It’s just a great all-around paint color.

 Now it’s not the lightest gray and it can look a little dull or dingy in smaller rooms with little to no lighting.
-But in rooms with enough light, I think WR is great option.
+But in rooms with enough light, I think WR is a great option.

 If you are looking for a soft gray with a bit of warmth to it I highly suggest grabbing a sample of Sherwin Williams Worldly Gray!

 SUBSCRIBE TO MY EMAIL LIST AND GET A FREE COPY OF MY INTERIOR PAINTING CHECKLIST

 - The 14 Best Places to Buy Rugs Online

 - Popular Cabinet Colors

 - Another BM Favorite – Balboa Mist

 - Benjamin Moore Collingwood